LytvynenkoMichael/java/README.md

-# My repository for all
+# Some tasks from net